gardener/dependency-watchdog/doc/dependency-watchdog.md

 Resources to be scaled and the order in which the scaling needs to be done in defined as part of a `ConfigMap` which is created in the `garden` namespace at the time of seed creation.
 This configuration does not change during the lifetime of DWD `Prober`.
 The configuation now allows concurrent scale up or scale down of resources.

 DWD now represents the dependent resources, their start order and their relative dependencies by representing it as a `Graph`.
 It leverages an existing [flow](https://github.com/gardener/gardener/tree/master/pkg/utils/flow) framework to do the following:
-1. Create the flow consisting of scale up/down of dependent resources at the time of creation of a probe for a shoot cluster.
+1. Creates the flow consisting of scale up/down of dependent resources at the time of creation of a probe for a shoot cluster.
 2. Utilizes `taskFn.Parallel` to model actions on dependent resources having the same `Level`.
 3. Utilizes the capability to specify `Dependencies` between two nodes in a `Graph` to establish clear order for scaling operations.